NCGRP/mb1suppl/ConsolidatedREADME.txt

 			55		3609		25414			942496			3608				917082						11954			76.72

-#map these phased reads to a single reference gene sequence (choose 52jcf7180007952581,
+#map these reads to a single reference gene sequence (choose 52jcf7180007952581,
 #the only one in sense orientation)
 #for BTC1L1 make 52jcf7180007952581_ref.txt from 52jcf7180007952581.fa, indexed with bwa index.
 #you must rename the single reference sequence from "jcf7180007952581_1_32297" because a